Spinal Stenosis and Walking Problems

 In this article, we’ll discuss how lumbar spinal stenosis can influence your ability to walk, as well as treatments that can restore your mobility.
 Rest assured, spinal stenosis and walking problems from the lumbar spine can be resolved with modern therapies.

 Does Spinal Stenosis Get Worse With Walking?

 First off, let’s go over how spinal stenosis can affect your legs.

-With lumbar spinal stenosis, the spinal canal in the lower spine becomes narrower.
-This can lead to compression of the nerves that extend from the lumbar spine through the hips, buttocks, and down the legs.
+With lumbar spinal stenosis, you may experience the following issues that could influence walking activity: back, hip, and leg pain, numbness, and in more serious cases – severe numbness in your legs, issues with the bladder, and even the inability to stand.
+The spinal canal in the lower spine becomes narrower, this can lead to compression of the nerves that extend from the lumbar spine through the hips, buttocks, and down the legs.

 When the lumbar spinal nerves become compressed, it can lead to neurological symptoms in the legs, including numbness, tingling, weakness, burning, and/or cramping.
 Essentially, spinal stenosis suffocates the nerves supplying the legs.

 These neurological symptoms can make it difficult to move the legs and walk normally.
 Additionally, these symptoms are likely to worsen the longer you walk.

 Along with neurological symptoms, spinal stenosis can cause the following walking issues: